Netflix/conductor/docs/docs/reference-docs/do-while-task.md

 #### Limitations
 - Domain or isolation group execution is unsupported; - Nested DO_WHILE is unsupported;
-- SUB_WORKFLOW is unsupported;
 - Since loopover tasks will be executed in loop inside scope of parent do while task, crossing branching outside of DO_WHILE task is not respected.
+- Nested DO_WHILE tasks are not supported.
+However, DO_WHILE task supports SUB_WORKFLOW as task, so we can achieve similar functionality.

 Branching inside loopover task is supported.